Contents

 Too Much Light.

-The last cost per skylight depends upon the size of the window, any surfaces to assist shut out UV rays or improve energy efficiency, and other customizations to fit the style and needs of your house.
+The last cost per skylight depends upon the size of the window, any surfaces to help shut out UV rays or enhance energy effectiveness, and other modifications to fit the style and requirements of your house.

-Many standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the price.
-If your roof opening doesn’t fit among the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest requirement option on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the higher the cost.
+If your roof opening does not fit among the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest standard option on this list.

 Size (Width by Height) Price.